AudioBible/KJV/README.md

 ### They got us trusting them and not each other, this war on the people is no joke bothers and sisters!

 #### I’m not all that smart actually, but I keep trying and learning and it helps.
-Put your ego to the side if you want to be a winner!
+Put your ego to the side to be a winner!

 #### Thank you for taking the time to check this project out.
 Please share with others!
 We can take our world back!